radssk/mp-rred/README.md

 ## Usage

 1. **Upload** a CSV containing a `report` column.
-2. **Enter API key & model** (OpenAI JSON‑Schema–compatible, e.g. o4-mini, o3). *Model choice affects only 2nd & 3rd passes.*
+2. **Enter** OpenAI API key & model (any JSON‑Schema–compatible, e.g. o4-mini, o3). *Model choice affects only 2nd & 3rd passes.*
 3. Click **LLM Error Detection**.
 4. For each flagged report, select **True Error** or **False Positive** → **Save & Next**.
-5. When finished, review the summary statistics.
-Final results is saved to **your current working directory**.
+5. When finished, review the summary statistics. **Final results are saved** in your current working directory.

 ---